Szymon-Czuszek/SAS-Data-Science/README.md

 The data is read from the "cards" section using the INFILE statement with a specified delimiter (`,`).
 The `dsd` option is also used, which stands for "Delimiter-Sensitive Data".
 This option treats consecutive delimiters as separate, empty fields.
 In this case, it allows the code to properly handle the data where the delimiter is a comma, and there are no missing values for some variables.

+Explanation:
+The guardians dataset is structured to store information about guardians, including their first and last names, and height.
+Each observation in the dataset corresponds to a single guardian and includes their respective information.
+The dataset can be further analyzed or used for statistical modeling and visualization tasks in SAS.

 ## SAS Data Processing Example: "custom_dataset" Dataset

 This SAS code snippet demonstrates the creation of a dataset named "custom_dataset" containing information about individuals.
 The dataset has six variables: